Tempora: Characterising the Time-Contingent Utility of Online Test-Time Adaptation: Time-Contingent Evaluation

-Table~\ref{table:amortised-decomposition} shows amortised utility following Equation~\eqref{eq:amortised} at $B = 1$\,s.
+Table~\ref{table:rn50-val-amortised-decomposition} shows amortised utility following Equation~\eqref{eq:amortised} at $B = 1$\,s.
 Per corruption, gradient-based methods exhaust their budget within the first $\sim$20 batches, freezing for the remaining 97\%; what happens after freezing determines utility.
-Tent, ETA, and SAR collapse to 0.1\% frozen accuracy, dragging overall utility below 1\%, $20\times$ worse than standard inference.
-Insolvency here takes the form of unproductive overhead: budget consumed without lasting gains.
-Surprisingly, SHOT-IM, despite higher per-batch overhead than ETA (79.8\,ms vs 56.6\,ms), maintains 32.2\% frozen accuracy, matching its adapted accuracy and yielding the highest utility among gradient-based methods.
-This resilience is invisible to offline evaluation.
-We speculate this stems from SHOT-IM's information maximisation objective, which stabilises representations even when parameter updates cease.
+All but one gradient-based method collapses to 0.1\% frozen accuracy, dragging overall utility below 1\%, $20\times$ worse than standard inference.
+Insolvency here takes the form of harmful adaptation: overhead spent with net negative gains.

+SHOT-IM is an outlier to this trend: despite its higher per-batch overhead than ETA (79.8\,ms vs 56.6\,ms), it maintains 32.2\% frozen accuracy, matching its adapted accuracy and yielding the highest utility among gradient-based methods.
+This resilience is invisible to offline evaluation and stems from its retention of source running statistics, providing a robust distribution estimate at the point of freezing.
+Conversely, other methods degenerate as their accumulated running statistics are not sufficiently mature.
+We expand on this with an ablation in Appendix~\ref{appendix:extended-results}.